SLNC-DIMP/Cinch/README.md

 * Uploaded url lists are saved into protected/uploads/"user's username".
 With the user's directory being created on first upload and being deleted thereafter if it's empty.
 * Downloaded user files are saved  into protected/curl_downloads/"user's username".
 With the user's directory being created on first file downloaded and being deleted thereafter if it's empty.
 * CINCH API documentation can be viewed at: http://cinch.nclive.org/c_docs/packages/db_Default.html.

+Adding New Users:

+Currently users can't self-register (This fit our own particular needs.)

+* Login as user with admin privileges.
+The default "admin" user has admin privileges by default.
+* Then go to Admin->User Administration->Create User and add the user.
+(The user will be sent an email with their username and password.
+Users may then login and change their password.)
+* Next go to Admin->User Rights.
+Click the user's username and then select the privileges you want them to have.
+* You've now successfully added a user.

+If you have problems with setting up users feel free to contact us.
+You might want to take a look at the documentation for the Yii Rights extension used in CINCH: http://yii-rights.googlecode.com/files/yii-rights-doc-1.2.0.pdf

 If you want to run the unit tests you'll need to have Pear, PHPUnit and vfsStream installed.